 Each journey is different because people are different.
 Some need more time for discernment than others.
 However, generally, the period until final profession is at least 7 years.

 Do I need to go to college in order to become a Missionary Benedictine sister?

 No, but you need to be at least 19 years old and have some work or life experience, or two years of college education.
 Click here to see if the Lord is calling you to the Missionary Benedictine way of life.

 Do the Sisters get to visit with family and friends?

 Yes.
 Sisters get annual homeleave time to visit family and friends.
-Friends and family can also visit the Sisters in the convent if possible.
+Friends and family can also visit the Sisters in the Monastery if possible.

 Do Sisters choose where to work or what ministry to serve?

 Consideration is made based on the needs of the community, the talents, and the professional training of the Sisters.
 There is dialogue between the Sister and the community with regard to assignments.